-- Turn right out of the Blue to continue south along Gwydir Street, then take the next left onto Hooper Street.
-Continue through the pedestrianised section; the Petersfield is on the left, on the far side of the junction with Sturton Street.
+- Turn right out of the Blue to head south along Gwydir Street, then take the left onto Hooper Street.
+Keep going past Kingston Street through the road furniture, and you'll find the Petersfield on the left, on the corner of Sturton Street (remember that?) and Hooper Street.

 Meeting in The Red Bull at 7:30pm

 Attendance: Marc Mills, Edward Brown, Sam Clayton, Bertie Politi (Granta to Baron of Beef), Chili (Mill to Maypole)

 - The Red Bull is on Barton Road, by St Mark's Church (if you've not yet learned to identify churches by what pub they're near).
 You can get there from Selwyn (or Robinson) by heading south along Grange Road, then turning left on Barton Road to head back towards Cambridge (and crossing the road).
 Visitor from other colleges may get here by crossing The Fen Causeway or heading south down Queen's Road and following Barton Road out of town.
 The Red Bull is convenient for tournaments at Selwyn, so be nice to them.